vicker/flaber/readme.md

 **!!!!!!!!!!
 ALWAYS REMEMBER TO SAVE THE CONTENT BEFORE EXITING THE WEB !!!!!!!!!!**

 ## E.h.
+Depth Manager

+All the page elements within FLABER are placed in seperate layer (different depth).
+In order to change the depth of different elements, you can make use of the depth manger.

+    Tools > Depth Manger

+Inside depth manager, all the page elements are listed.
+You can change the depth simply by selecting an item and press either + or - (+ stands for moving up vice versa)

+## E.i.
+Image Uploader

+If you want to use your own image files in FLABER, instead of using your FTP clients.
+You can make use of the image uploader.

+    Tools > Image Uploader

+By default, all the uploaded files are placed in the IMG folder.
+And file size is limited to 10MB per file.
+(Additional limit may be present for some servers.
+Please contact your server provider for details)

+## E.j.
 XML Editing

 Actually FLABER is still in development, some of the functions are still not editable through the GUI.
-For example

-- Depth changing
-- Image uploading

 And some expert users may like editing codes rather than using the GUI.
 In this case, you are always welcome to edit the XML files directly.

 **!!!!!!!!!!
 For non-expert users, try not to edit the XML directly    !!!!!!!!!!**
 **!!!!!!!!!!   which may results unbelievable damage to the FLABER data  !!!!!!!!!!**